-(A Saudi Joint Stock Company) NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS For the period from January 01, 2017 to September 30, 2017 (UNAUDITED)
+(A Saudi Joint Stock Company)

+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS

+For the year ended December 31, 2017

 Defined benefit

 The cost of defined benefit plans and other post-employment benefits are determined using actuarial valuations.
 An actuarial valuation involves making various assumptions which may differ from actual developments in the future.
 These include the determination of the discount rate, future salary increases, and mortality rates.
 Due to the complexity of the valuation, the underlying assumptions and its long-term nature, a defined benefit obligation is highly sensitive to changes in these assumptions.
 All assumptions are reviewed at each reporting date.